MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/security/protected-view.md

  **Summary:** Explains how to use Protected View settings to open documents, presentations, and workbooks in a sandbox environment in Office 2016.

 Change how the sandbox preview feature in Office 2016 behaves by configuring Protected View settings.
-Protected View is a security feature in Office 2016 that helps reduce exploits to your computer by opening files in a restricted environment so they can be examined before they are opened for editing in Excel 2016, PowerPoint 2016, or Word 2016.
+Protected View in Office 2016 is a security feature designed to minimize risks to your computer.
+It opens files in a restricted environment, allowing you to inspect them before editing in Excel 2016, PowerPoint 2016, or Word 2016.

 > [!NOTE]
 > - If you are looking for information on protected view in individual Office 2016 applications, see [What is Protected View](https://go.microsoft.com/fwlink/p/?LinkId=393945) instead.